 You’ve done some research, checking out reviews or perhaps getting a recommendation from a friend—or both.
-But even the most extensive research won’t hold a flame to what you actually experience when you visit the chiropractor.
+But even the most extensive research won’t hold a flame to what you actually experience when you visit your Anchorage chiropractor.
 Luckily, you can figure out pretty quickly if your chiropractor is good by keeping the following signs in mind.

 1. Your Chiropractor Communicates Well

 Communication is key in any healthcare setting.
 If you feel you’re not being heard or not being informed as to the plan for your care, it doesn’t bode well for a good experience.
 In fact, patient satisfaction studies often list communication as one of the top factors influencing satisfaction.